Union Jack (Joseph Chapman): MI:13

 Chapman appeared in Captain Britain and MI: 13, as explained by writer Paul Cornell, "One of the great things about this title is that, because all British superheroes are de facto part of MI-13, we can visit disparate parts of the Marvel UK scene without it being a big deal.
 Joe (not 'Joey', who's called Joey?
 Okay, kangaroos in Aussie, but apart from that...) is going to want to check in with [his former girlfriend Spitfire] soon.
 Because they parted amicably, and that's still fine with him.
 Right?".
 However, Chapman did not leave MI5 to become part of the permanent team, although he is seen working along Spitfire (who is in MI:13) to clear out a nest of "Sons of the Serpent".

 Invaders Now

 Union Jack is a member of the Invaders team brought together by a mysterious force.
 He is the only member of the team who didn't serve in World War II (Brian Falsworth served as Union Jack at that time).

 Ends of the Earth

 During the Ends of the Earth storyline, Joseph is among the heroes that Spider-Man enlists to attack on the facilities that Doctor Octopus had constructed.
 Joseph enters one of the facilities and fights a bunch of Octobots.

 Captain America: Steve Rogers

 Joseph later appears in Scotland helping Captain America defeat the Cult of the Darkhold, who were summoned by a monstrous creature that was accidentally freed by a Scottish fracking operation.

+Blood Hunt

+During the "Blood Hunt" storyline, Union Jack saves several people from vampires who have nicknamed him "The Ripper".
+After being wounded, he directs them to a specific building with weapons that are effective against vampires.
+In addition, he is shown to have a vampiric bulldog chained up in a lower level.
+Vampires attack the building with a message for "The Ripper" telling him to join them or die.